Daniel Ho

 Eddy Kenzo

-The world’s first original collaboration of Hawaiian + Ugandan musical styles with the song ʻUkulele Essanyu (Let Us Be Instruments of Joy and Love).
+The world’s first original collaboration of Hawaiian + Ugandan music with the song ʻUkulele Essanyu (Let Us Be Instruments of Joy and Love).

 Jerome Koko